One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 #4 Shopping in Manchester, UK

-Built in the 1970s (and renovated several times since), the Arndale Center is one of the best shopping areas in Manchester (and also one of the largest city-center shopping malls in all of Europe).
+Built in the 1970s (and renovated several times since), the Arndale Center is one of the best shopping areas in Manchester (and also one of the largest malls in Europe).

 Controversy has surrounded the property’s size and style over the years, but today is seems most are happily moving on with plenty of retail therapy.